Dilan Yeşilgöz: Elected career

 From 2014 to 2017, Yeşilgöz held a seat in the municipal council of Amsterdam.
 She was placed fourth on the VVD list in the 2014 municipal election.
 As a councillor, Yeşilgöz focussed on tackling and criminalising verbal aggression towards LGBT people and street harassment against women.
 She worked on this in the city council for three years, but proposals were always rejected by a majority.
 When she left for the House of Representatives in 2017, then-mayor Eberhard van der Laan praised her tenacity.
 He called it his farewell gift to Yeşilgöz that there would be an integrated approach to street intimidation in Amsterdam, based on a proposal she had submitted with Marijke Shashavari of the CDA at the time.
 A majority of the city council approved this proposal.
 De Volkskrant characterised her tenacious nature as a "pit bull with empathy".

 Yeşilgöz was elected to the House of Representatives in the 2017 general election as 19th on the VVD list and with 5,643 preference votes.
 She initially served as her party's spokesperson for justice and security, but her portfolio later included climate policy and energy policy.
 Yesilgöz was re-elected in 2021, as 5th on the VVD list and with 45,630 preference votes.
 On 25 May 2021, Yesilgöz was appointed State Secretary for Economic Affairs and Climate Policy in the demissionary third Rutte cabinet, serving alongside Mona Keijzer.
 On 10 January 2022, she was appointed Minister of Justice and Security in the fourth Rutte cabinet.

 The cabinet collapsed over disagreements about immigration reform on 7 July 2023, triggering a November 2023 snap election.
 On 12 July – two days after Prime Minister Mark Rutte declared he would no longer lead the party – Yeşilgöz announced her candidacy to become the next leader of the VVD.
 The party board formally nominated her for the position the following day, and Yeşilgöz officially became party leader of the VVD on 14 August.
 The VVD came in third in the snap election with 24 seats.
 Yeşilgöz became the party's parliamentary leader, but the duties were performed by Sophie Hermans due to Yeşilgöz's continued role as minister.
 In June 2024, opposition parties filed a censure and a no-confidence motion, neither of which received a majority, against Yeşilgöz, because she had claimed, following the cabinet collapse, that successive family reunifications resulted in thousands of additional asylum seekers per year.
 The actual figure was later revealed to be in the tens per year.

 The Schoof cabinet was sworn in on 2 July 2024, bringing an end to Yeşilgöz's term as minister.
 Following the collapse of the Schoof cabinet, Yeşilgöz would once again lead the VVD for the 2025 Dutch general election.
+In 2026, she was appointed as Deputy Prime Minister and Minister of Defense in the Jetten cabinet.